-Ties in Ranking are broken by:
+4809.2 Ties in Team Ranking are broken by:

-- The team with the higher score in the round prior to the last round competed.
+4809.2.1 The In case of a tie in trankings, the team with the higher score in the round prior to the last round competed.

-- The team with the highest individual score in the last round competed.
+If still tied: The team with the highest individual score in the last round competed shall win the tie;-

-- Continue through previous rounds in the same manner until the tie is broken.
+If still tied: Continue through previous rounds in the same manner until the tie is broken.